EXCLUSIVE-EU denies blocking 3.1 million AstraZeneca shots to Australia | Health

 EXCLUSIVE-EU denies blocking 3.1 million AstraZeneca shots to Australia

-The European Union on Tuesday denied blocking shipments of 3.1 million doses of AstraZeneca's COVID-19 vaccine to Australia as it steps up scrutiny of vaccine shipments to address EU shortages.
+The European Union on Tuesday denied blocking shipments of 3.1 million doses of AstraZeneca's COVID-19 vaccine to Australia, as the bloc steps up scrutiny of vaccine exports to address shortages.
 An Australian government source told Reuters that the EU had blocked 3.1 million shots and the country had little hope of getting the remaining 400,000 doses it has been promised on time.

-The dispute underscores massive shortfalls of the AstraZeneca shot across the EU bloc and complicates Australia's inoculation campaign, which is already 83% behind its original schedule.
-"We cannot confirm any new decision to block vaccine exports to Australia or any other country," a European Commission spokesman told a news conference.
+The dispute underscores massive shortfalls of the AstraZeneca shot across the EU and complicates Australia's inoculation campaign, which is more than 80% behind its original schedule.
+"We cannot confirm any new decision to block vaccine exports to Australia or to any other country," a European Commission spokesman told a news conference.

-A second spokeswoman said the bloc had rejected only one of a total of 491 COVID-19 vaccine export requests since it enhanced export transparency in late January, but added that seven requests were currently being reviewed - and therefore shipments were on hold until a decision was made.
+A Commission spokeswoman said the bloc had rejected only one of 491 COVID-19 vaccine export requests since it enhanced export transparency in late January, but added that seven requests were currently being reviewed - and therefore shipments were on hold until a decision was made.
 She declined to say whether a new shipment to Australia was among those being reviewed.
+But an EU official said there was no request for export to Australia under review.

+The only rejected request out of nearly 500 received has been so far a shipment of 250,000 doses to Australia in March.
+From Jan 30 to March 24, the EU exported 1 million doses to Australia, the Commission said in a press release.
+The EU has repeatedly said that AstraZeneca may not be allowed to export from the EU until it fulfils its contractual obligations towards the bloc, a position that has led the company to refrain from submitting some export requests.

 Australian Prime Minister Scott Morrison said on Tuesday the missing shipments were responsible for it not meeting its inoculation schedule.
 "In early January, we anticipated we would have the 3.1 million vaccines.
 Those vaccines were not supplied to Australia," Morrison told reporters in Canberra.
 "That is the reason."